babylondecentral/babylondecentral.github.io/index.md

   babylon decentral
 </div>

-We get involved in Proof-of-Stake projects because we care for web 3.0 and decentralisation.
+We get involved in Proof-of-Stake projects because we care about web 3.0 and decentralisation.

 We run nodes, craft code and engineer docs.
 With a crush on the Polkadot ecosystem.